-Martie Cordaro is President of the Omaha Storm Chasers, Triple-A affiliate of the Kansas City Royals, and of Union Omaha, the new USL League 1 franchise set to play in Omaha in 2020.
-Cordaro has been with Omaha since 2007 and was honored as the 2013 Baseball America Minor League Baseball Executive of the Year.
-He was also previously recognized as the Omaha Sports Hall of Fame Community Service Award and the Sarpy County Chamber Business Leader of the Year.
+Martie Cordaro is President of the Omaha Storm Chasers, Triple-A affiliate of the Kansas City Royals, and of Union Omaha, USL League One franchise.
+Cordaro, with Omaha since 2007, received the George Brett Award for Commitment to ALS by the ALS Association Mid-American Chapter in March 2020 and was honored as the 2013 Baseball America Minor League Baseball Executive of the Year.

 Cordaro was intimately involved in the research, negotiation and project management to build a ballpark for the franchise in Sarpy County, thus keeping Triple-A Baseball in the Omaha metro area.
 He led the process of the successful rebranding and renaming of the Omaha franchise and has headed the ten highest Omaha total revenue seasons.
 The Chasers have found a home in Sarpy County as nearly four million fans have enjoyed games and events since the park opened in April 2011 and with Soccer being added will introduce more people to Werner Park.
 In addition to orchestrating the naming rights partnership with Sarpy County-based Werner Enterprises for Werner Park, the organization hosted the 2015 First National Bank Triple-A All-Star Game and won back-to-back Triple-A National Championships in 2013 and 2014 under Cordaro.